 Research Training Institute on Cluster-Randomized Trials

-Northwestern University, with a grant from the National Center for Education Research (NCER) in the Institute of Education Sciences (IES) of the U.S. Department of Education, is providing support for the 2020 Summer Research Training Institute on Cluster-Randomized Trials.
+Northwestern University, with a grant from the National Center for Education Research (NCER) in the Institute of Education Sciences (IES) of the U.S. Department of Education, has provided support for the Summer Research Training Institute on Cluster-Randomized Trials.

 The Summer Training Institute's aim is to increase the national capacity of researchers to develop and conduct rigorous evaluations of the impact of education interventions.
 The course sessions will provide intensive training on planning, implementing, and analyzing data for cluster-randomized trials.
 Principal Investigator Larry Hedges, PhD, will lead the workshop.